EDCD/EDDI/SpeechResponder/Variables.md

 ## Haulage

-Mission related details of haulage under the 'haulageData' object, within the Cargo object.
+Mission related details of haulage under the 'haulageData' object, within the Cargo object, used by the Cargo Monitor.

 	- 'missionid' unique identifier ID of the mission
 	- 'name' name of mission